 • Your Barrister and the Defendant’s Barrister will make opening submissions.

 • You will be called to give evidence.
-In such circumstances, you will be asked questions by your Barrister surrounding the circumstances of your injury.
+In such circumstances, your Barrister will ask questions about the circumstances of your injury.

 • The Defendant will have an opportunity to cross-examine you.